Click to refer colleagues and get 30% off

 Customer-supplied vectors

-If customer-supplied lentiviral plasmids are used in packaging, please send them to us following the Materials Submission Guidelines.
+If customer-supplied adenoviral plasmids are used in packaging, please send them to us following the Materials Submission Guidelines.
 Please strictly follow our guidelines to set up shipment to avoid any delay or damage of the materials.
 All customer-supplied materials undergo mandatory QC by VectorBuilder which may incur $100 surcharge for each item.
 Please note that production may not be initiated until customer-supplied materials pass QC.

 FAQ